 Australian Qualifications Framework: The national quality management system for the TAFE sector by which States and Territories apply the Standards for registered Training Organisations.

 Australian Quality Training Framework: A set of two standards: (1) Standards for registered Training Organisations (RTO), and (2) Standards for State and Territory registering/course accrediting bodies.

 Australian Research Council: A large number of government research grants are awarded through the Australian Research Council.
 The Council recommends to the Minister for Education, Science and Technology the allocation of research funds provided by the Australian Government.

 Australian Technology Network: This is an alliance of five universities: Curtin, RMIT, University of South Australia, University of Technology, Sydney, Queensland University of Technology.

 Australian Universities Quality Agency: The agency responsible for conducting quality audits of self-accrediting Australian higher education institutions, and State and Territory Government higher education accreditation authorities.

 Austudy: Commonwealth Government living allowance for students enrolled full time in an approved course.
 It is subject to a means test and to satisfactory progress.
 Abstudy is the equivalent for Aboriginal and Torres Strait Islanders.

 AVCC: Australian Vice Chancellors’ Committee.

 Award: The degree, certificate, diploma or other such qualification that may be granted to a student after completion of all the requirements of a higher education program or accredited TAFE program.
-A joint award is an award made jointly by two or more institution.[Next: B]
+A joint award is an award made jointly by two or more institutions.[Next: B]